manhhung3004/eshop-microservices/README.md

-# AWS Containers Retail Sample
+# Retail Eshop

-This is a sample application designed to illustrate various concepts related to containers on AWS.
-It presents a sample retail store application including a product catalog, shopping cart and checkout.
+This project is inspired by AWS's retail container shop examples, designed to showcase various concepts of containerization on AWS.
+It features a sample retail store application with functionalities like product catalog, shopping and checkout.

 It provides: